BenCaunt/CTRL-ALT-FTC/the-pid-controller/the-integral-term.md

 For you calculus-inclined individuals, Forward Euler Integration may already be familiar to you as Riemann sum.
 {% endhint %}

-&#x20;As you can see from the figure above, Forward Euler Integration can approximate the integral of the data by taking measurements at discrete points and then solving for the area as a rectangle.
+ As you can see from the figure above, Forward Euler Integration can approximate the integral of the data by taking measurements at discrete points and then solving for the area as a rectangle.
 While this does tend to undershoot or overshoot the authentic integral, the differences are pretty negligible for this application.

 ### Software implementation